Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 Type 3 Si Clauses express hypothetical situations in the past that didn't happen.
 They show what would have happened IF something else had occurred.
 In English: "If I had known, I would have come."

-Si + hubiera + participle, habría + participle
+Si + hubiera/hubiese + participle, habría + participle

 = If I had known, I would have come.